 Although the bulk of planning is done before construction actually begins, the project manager should also consistently monitor day-by-day progression in order to ensure tasks are completed according to plan.

-Not only is it important to set, communicate, and follow up on clear deadlines, but a certain amount of flexibility is needed to account for unexpected events, which are all too common on construction sites.
+Not only is it important to set, communicate, and follow up on clear deadlines, but successful construction project managers understand that a certain amount of flexibility is needed to account for unexpected events, which are all too common on construction sites.

 Accurate prioritization of important assignments is essential to time management in construction.
 At the beginning of the workday, identify what you'll need to deal with first, breaking up larger segments into smaller, more manageable tasks.